YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Switch back when scabs are gone, washing is easy, and warning signs are absent.

-If your scalp is calm, the safest first normal shampoo is usually a mild rinse off product that does not sting your scalp and does not leave a heavy film.
+If your scalp is settled, the first normal shampoo should be mild, easy to rinse away, and unlikely to leave a heavy film.
 It does not have to be expensive.
 It does not have to promise hair growth.
 It has to clean without making the healing skin burn, itch, or flake more.

 If you used a certain simple shampoo before surgery without irritation, it may be reasonable to return to it gradually after the early healing window.
 If your old shampoo was strongly fragranced, very drying, heavy with oils, or made your scalp itch even before surgery, the transplant is not the time to prove it is fine.
 Choose a simpler product first.

 Baby shampoo is not magic.
-Patients like it because it is familiar and usually gentle.
-It can be useful during the transition, especially when the scalp still feels sensitive.
-But staying on baby shampoo for months is not required for every patient.
+It is familiar and often gentle, so it can be useful during the transition while the scalp still feels sensitive.
+But staying on baby shampoo for months is not required for everyone.
 If the scalp is clean, closed, and comfortable, the decision can move from fear to tolerance.

 Should you use stronger dandruff shampoo as a shortcut?

-Many patients ask about anti dandruff shampoo because the scalp feels oily, flaky, or itchy after the scabs are gone.
+Dandruff shampoo is a common question because the scalp may feel oily, flaky, or itchy after the scabs are gone.
 I understand the temptation.
-Before surgery, a medicated or anti dandruff shampoo may have been the only product that controlled the scalp.
+Before surgery, a medicated dandruff shampoo may have been the only product that controlled the scalp.
 After FUE, I still slow that decision down.

-Medicated shampoo is different from ordinary mild shampoo.
-Ketoconazole, selenium based shampoos, zinc pyrithione products, tar shampoos, and strong anti dandruff routines can help the right scalp at the right time, but they can also dry or irritate healing skin.
+An ordinary shampoo is mainly a cleaning product.
+A medicated shampoo is a treatment decision.
+Ketoconazole, shampoos based on selenium, zinc pyrithione products, tar shampoos, and strong dandruff routines can help the right scalp at the right time, but they can also dry or irritate healing skin.
 A medicated option such as ketoconazole shampoo after a hair transplant needs separate timing because the medication, strength, timing, and diagnosis matter.

 If dandruff is mild, start with gentle washing and observation.
 If the scalp has a history of seborrheic dermatitis, eczema, or severe flakes, send photos and ask the clinic when to restart the product that previously worked.
 Useful treatment still has a place.
 Treating every flake as a reason for a strong shampoo can irritate a scalp that only needed patience.